castep-docs/castep-docs/docs/documentation/XC/libXC.md

 of functionals available in LIBXC is at https://www.tddft.org/programs/libxc/functionals/.

-Castep interfaces to this library which can be used instead of Castep's in-built library of XC functionals.
-Prepend the string LIBXC_ to Castep's functional name in the parameter keyword `xc_functional` to use LIBXC.
+CASTEP interfaces to this library which can be used instead of CASTEP's in-built library of XC functionals.
+Prepend the string LIBXC_ to CASTEP's functional name in the parameter keyword `xc_functional` to use LIBXC.
 For example:
-`xc_functional : PBE` for Castep's in-built PBE functional
+`xc_functional : PBE` for CASTEP's in-built PBE functional
 `xc_functional : LIBXC_PBE` for the LIBXC version of the PBE functional

 In the LIBXC library there are many functionals, covering LDAs, GGAs, Meta-GGAs, Hybrids, etc. Most of these are separated into exchange and correlation contributions.
-To use these functionals, build your own combination using Castep's `xc_definition` keyword in the .param file.
+To use these functionals, build your own combination using CASTEP's `xc_definition` keyword in the .param file.
 Firstly at https://www.tddft.org/programs/libxc/functionals/ find the exchange and correlation functionals that you require, note the name LIBXC calls is and then prepend the string LIBXC_ to them.